7 Trends for IoT in 2023

 1. Rising impact of artificial intelligence in IoT

 The year 2023 kicked off strongly with ChatGTP gaining momentum in the tech scene.
 As this was an impressive display of what the incorporation of AI in current use cases can look like.

 With the further growth of AI, the ever-growing amount of data collected through sensors and devices will need the help of artificial intelligence.
-To recognise patterns, make predictive analytics and visualise the many data points, artificial intelligence can help IoT solutions make smarter decisions without delays or latency.
+To recognize patterns, make predictive analytics, and visualize the many data points, artificial intelligence can help IoT solutions make smarter decisions without delays or latency.